-international development trends and to contribute to the economic development of the country, to international development trends and to contribute to the economic development of the country, to improve the quality of life of employees, the community and society by acting as responsible corporate citizens, and to enhance competitive edges built on corporate improve the quality of life of employees, the community and society by acting as responsible corporate citizens, and to enhance competitive edges built on 3 social responsibility.
-In fulfilling corporate social responsibility initiatives, the Company shall, in its corporate management guidelines and business operations, give due consideration to the rights and interests of other stakeholders and, while pursuing sustainable operations and profits, also give due consideration to the environment, society, and corporate governance. sustainable development.Inpromotingsustainabledevelopmentinitiatives, the Companyshall, in its corporate managementguidelines and business operations,give due consideration to the rightsand interests of stakeholders and,while pursuing sustainable operationsand profits, also give dueconsideration to the environment,society, and corporate governance.The Company shall, in accordancewith the materiality principle, conductrisk assessments of environmental,social and corporate governanceissues pertaining to companyoperations and establish the relevantrisk management policy or strategy.
-In accordance of the latest version of "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and materiality principle, this provision is revised and processed risk management assessment and policy formulation.
-4 To implement corporate social responsibility initiatives, the Company is advised to follow the principles below: 1.
-Exercise corporate governance.
-2. Foster a sustainable environment.
-3. Preserve public welfare.
-4. Enhance disclosure of corporate social responsibility information.
-To implement sustainable development initiatives, the Company is advised to follow the principles below: 1.
-Exercise corporate governance.
-2. Foster a sustainable environment.
-3. Preserve public welfare.
-4. Enhance disclosure of sustainable development information.
+1 , 3 - international development trends and to contribute to the economic development of the country, to improve the quality of life of employees, the community and society by acting as responsible corporate citizens, and to enhance competitive edges built on sustainable development .
+In promoting sustainable development initiatives, the Company shall, in its corporate management guidelines and business operations, give due consideration to the rights and interests of stakeholders and, while pursuing sustainable operations and profits, also give due consideration to the environment, society, and corporate governance.
+The Company shall, in accordance with the materiality principle, conduct risk assessments of environmental, social and corporate governance issues pertaining to company operations and establish the relevant In accordance of the latest version of "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and materiality principle, this provision is revised and processed risk management To implement corporate cocial risk management policy or strategy. assessment and policy formulation.
+Same as the 4 Toimplementsustainabledevelopmentinitiatives, the Companyis advised to follow the principlesbelow:1.Exercise corporate governance.2.Fosterasustainableenvironment.3.Preserve public welfare.4.Enhancedisclosureofsustainabledevelopmentinformation.
 Same as the remark mentioned in Article 1.
-5 The Company takes into consideration the correlation between the development of domestic and international corporate social responsibility issues and corporate core business operations, and the effect of the operation of individual company and of respective consideration the correlation Same as the remark mentioned in Article 1 and rephrase.
+5 domestic and international corporate social responsibility issues and corporate core business operations, The Company shall take into consideration the correlation between the development of domestic and international sustainable issues and corporate core business operations, and the effect of the operation of individual company Same as the remark mentioned in Article 1 and rephrase.